JuliaReach/ReachabilityAnalysis.jl/README.md

 📌 **Need help?** Have any question, or wish to suggest or ask for a missing feature?
 Do not hesitate to open a [**issue**](https://github.com/JuliaReach/ReachabilityAnalysis.jl/issues) or join the JuliaReach gitter chat: [![join the chat at https://gitter.im/JuliaReach/Lobby](https://badges.gitter.im/JuliaReach/Lobby.svg)](https://gitter.im/JuliaReach/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge), or send an [email](mailto:mforets@gmail.com) to the developers.

+Research credit and full references to the scientific papers presenting the algorithms implemented in this package can be found in the source code for each algorithm and in the [References](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/references/) section of the online documentation.

 ## 🎨  Features

 The following types of systems are supported.